-In this article, we will look at why nutrition is so important, what are some facts about nutrients and vitamins, minerals and how they work together, and which processes take place within our body when it comes to converting food into energy.
-We will also discuss obesity in relation to these facts.
+In this article, we will look at why nutrition is so important, what are some facts about nutrients and vitamins, minerals and how they work together, and which processes take place within our body when converting food into energy.
+We will also discuss obesity about these facts.

-The human body contains around 60 elements that need to be present in quantities greater than or equal to a specified level in order for a person’s metabolism to function properly.
+The human body contains around 60 elements that must be present in quantities greater than or equal to a specified level for a person’s metabolism to function properly.
 These elements are referred to as “vitamins and minerals.”

-In conjunction with proteins, lipids, carbohydrates, fiber, water and energy intake (calories) are the key components of food.
+In conjunction with proteins, lipids, carbohydrates, fibre, water and energy intake (calories) are the key components of food.
 However, not all “food” contains these components.
-We can split all food up into two main groups: plant-based foods (fruits, vegetables, nuts etc.) or animal-based foods (meat, eggs).
+We can split all food into two main groups: plant-based foods (fruits, vegetables, nuts etc.) or animal-based foods (meat, eggs).
 As I mentioned earlier, not all plant-based food is good for us.
-Cocoa which is derived from a plant source, may be considered beneficial for your health compared to chewing on raw potatoes.
+Cocoa derived from a plant source may be considered beneficial for your health compared to chewing on raw potatoes.
 It also depends on how much of each component we consume.
-If you eat lots of chocolate, it might make you gain weight, but the same amount of potatoes might not.
+Eating lots of chocolate might make you gain weight, but the same amount of potatoes might not.

 The human body requires around 75 grams of protein per day.
-This may seem like a lot, but it is only the equivalent of two eggs or 100 grams of Greek yogurt.
+This may seem like a lot, but it is only the equivalent of two eggs or 100 grams of Greek yoghurt.
 We all remember from high school biology that proteins are made up of amino acids, which in turn are assembled in chains.
-Every food item has its own profile of amino acids that it contains.
-What some people don’t know is that the number of amino acids within our bodies is more important than the quantity of protein we ingest on a daily basis.
-For example, 100 grams of tuna contain around 21g of protein which seems like quite a lot.
-However, when you look at its profile, you will see it lacks certain amino acids.
-For example, the tuna only contains 1.5g of body and needs to be supplied through a person’s diet in order Lysine, which is an essential amino acid that our body cannot produce itself.
+Every food item has its profile of amino acids that it contains.
+Some people don’t know that the number of amino acids within our bodies is more important than the quantity of protein we ingest daily.
+For example, 100 grams of tuna contain around 21g of protein, which seems quite a lot.
+However, looking at its profile, you will see it lacks certain amino acids.
+For example, tuna only contains 1.5g of body and needs to be supplied through a person’s diet in order Lysine, an essential amino acid that our body cannot produce itself.

-These essential amino acids cannot be produced by our bodies.
+Our bodies cannot produce these essential amino acids.
 We might be able to make some of them, but nine amino acids are essential and need to be supplied through our diet.

 Vitamins play several important roles in the body, including acting as enzymes (Coenzyme) that help release energy from carbohydrates, lipids and proteins for metabolism.
 Some vitamins act as antioxidants that clean up oxidized molecules and protect cells against damaging oxidation.
 Vitamin C, for example, is an antioxidant that neutralizes free radicals and helps to strengthen blood vessels.
 They can also help to protect cells from certain carcinogens and toxic substances.